rotte007/github_profile_project/README.md

 ## Project Description

 Enhanced my GitHub profile with dynamic widgets and interactive elements to showcase my skills, contributions, and achievements in code.
+The project follows a modular architecture, promoting scalability and maintainability.
+It utilizes a modern tech stack to ensure a robust and efficient development process.

 ## How to Install and Run
 ```